eodeluga/next-middy/README.md

 ## Why next-middy?

-Next.js API routes are powerful, but they don’t offer a clean way to share logic between handlers, validation, logging, or error handling often end up copy-pasted across files.
+Next.js API routes are powerful, but they lack a clean way to share logic between handlers.
+Validation, logging, and error handling often end up copy-pasted across files.

 `next-middy` solves that by introducing a **structured middleware pipeline**: